-George E. Norcross, III serves as Executive Chairman of Conner Strong & Buckelew, one of the nation’s largest insurance, risk management and employee benefits brokerage and consulting firms and operates in all 50 states.
-Norcross has been the head of Conner Strong & Buckelew and predecessor companies since he founded the firm in 1979 in a basement office in Camden, New Jersey.
+GEORGE E. NORCROSS, III serves as Executive Chairman of Conner Strong & Buckelew, among the nation’s largest insurance, risk management and employee benefits brokerage and consulting firms and operates in all 50 states.
+Norcross has been the head of Conner Strong & Buckelew and predecessor companies since founding the firm in 1979 in a basement office in Camden, New Jersey.

-The Norcross’s family foundation focuses its charitable efforts on improving education for youth, funding research to help cure diseases, supporting the arts and culture, improving the community’s safety, and helping people with disabilities.
-Through the Norcross Foundation, in conjunction with The Cooper Foundation and in partnership with the non-profit TEAM Schools of New Jersey, Norcross led development of the KIPP Cooper Norcross Academy delivers world-class public education to 3,000 children, grades K-12, in Camden.
+Through the Norcross Foundation and in conjunction with The Cooper Foundation and in partnership with the non-profit TEAM Schools of New Jersey, Norcross led development of the KIPP Cooper Norcross Academy which delivers world-class public education to 2,000 children, grades K-12, in Camden.
 A KIPP Cooper Norcross High School opened in the fall of 2020.

 Norcross has been a long-time benefactor of the Larc School in New Jersey, a special education school for children with disabilities, and he and his family were recognized for their commitment at the school’s 50th anniversary in 2018.
 His involvement includes serving as Chairman of the Cooper Norcross Run the Bridge, the largest 10K run in the tri-state area and the Larc School’s most significant fundraising event.
-Through the run and other initiatives, Larc School has been the beneficiary of over $5 million in fundraising dollars.
-The Norcross family, The Norcross Foundation, and its affiliated entities provide support to over 200 life-changing organizations each year.
+Through the Run and other initiatives, Larc School has been the beneficiary of over $5 million in fundraising dollars.